-Students and school students, specifically teenagers as young as 15 years old, can find part-time work in Luxembourg, for example during the summer vacations.
-Overall, the work of teenagers and students in Luxembourg is regulated by the government to ensure their protection, fair working conditions, and wages.
+Students and school students, specifically teenagers as young as 15 years old, can find part-time work, for example during the summer vacations.
+In Luxembourg, the government oversees the employment of teenagers and students to guarantee their safety, equitable working conditions, and fair wages.

 Traditional areas of seasonal employment for students include work in the HORECA field (the one related to the Hotel, Restaurant, and Catering business and activities), the agricultural sector, and sales.
 On a full-time basis, students can do freelance orders or become a tutor.